stevencombs/retrocombs.github.io/mega65.md

 ## My MEGA65 Video Content

-I've created several MEGA65 related videos.
+I've created several MEGA65 related videos and the library continues to grow.
 Check out my [MEGA65 YouTube channel playlist](https://www.youtube.com/playlist?list=PLRVBh2hjFTomsrJnQdqFmoZUdT6qHocpo) to view them all.

 ## My Favorite MEGA65 Links

-*   [MEGA65 Homepage](https://www.mega65.org) - Learn all about the MEGA65 and what makes this retro recreation so special for Commodore computer fans.
+*   [MEGA65 Homepage](https://www.mega65.org) - Learn all about the MEGA65 and what makes this retro recreation special.
 *   [MEGA65 YouTube Channel](https://www.youtube.com/channel/UCEz3CQ343r4ssvIdmhDauMQ) - The latest update videos and development streams from the MEGA65 team.
 MUST WATCH!
 *   [MEGA65 filehost](https://files.mega65.org/) - Growing collection of titles and utilities for the MEGA65.
-*   [MEGA65 book](https://files.mega65.org?id=d668168c-1fef-4560-a530-77e9e237536d) - The entire reference collection all in a single PDF ready for reading and searching.
+*   [MEGA65 book](https://files.mega65.org?id=d668168c-1fef-4560-a530-77e9e237536d) - The entire reference collection all in a single PDF ready for reading, searching, or even printing.
 *   [Xemu](https://github.lgb.hu/xemu/) - Use this emulator on your Mac, Linux, or Windows PC to run a virtual MEGA65 environment.
+A great way to get started with zero cost.
 *   [MEGA65 GitHub](https://github.com/MEGA65) - All the official repositories for the MEGA65 project.
 User highlights include the user's guide, tools, and Xemu (see above).
-*   [MEGA65 Discord channel](https://discord.gg/8zVbk2hK) - Home to quite possibly the friendliest community of developers.
-Think 8-bit BBS level support without the communication lag.
+*   [MEGA65 Discord channel](https://discord.gg/8zVbk2hK) - Home to the friendliest community of MEGA65 developers and users on Discord.
+Think 8-bit BBS level support without the communication delay.
-*   [What are “alternative” MEGA65 cores?](https://sy2002.github.io/m65cores/) - the cores available and indevelopment.
+*   [What are “alternative” MEGA65 cores?](https://sy2002.github.io/m65cores/) - the cores available and in development.
 *   [MEGA65 Style Guide](https://github.com/MEGA65/mega65-user-guide/blob/master/style-guide.md) - A GitHub GIST for writers, bloggers and those contributing to the official instruction manuals.
-Embed at the bottom of this page.
-*   [MEGA65 Style Guide](https://gist.github.com/Impakt/41b7f2144104dfcd252b051236a3ef4e.js) - Wondering how to style blog content to meet MEGA65 standards?
-Check out this page.

 Recommend a link.
 Send your link via email to [retrocombs@icloud.com](mailto:retrocombs@icloud.com?subject=Recommend%20Link).